spectrocloud/librarium/content/docs/06-integrations/00-prometheus-operator.md

 #### Thanos SideCar

 [Thanos](https://prometheus-operator.dev/docs/operator/thanos/) is an open-source system for running large-scale, distributed, and highly available Prometheus setups.
-Thanos allows Prometheus to store data for extended periods by enabling data to be stored in object storage, such as Amazon S3 or Google Cloud Storage, instead of a local disk.
-This enables Prometheus to scale horizontally without needing to worry about running out of local storage space.
+Thanos allows Prometheus to store data for extended periods in object storage, such as Amazon S3 or Google Cloud Storage, instead of a local disk.
+This enables Prometheus to scale horizontally without the risk of using up local storage space.

 Toggle the **Enable** button to enable the use of Thanos.